kingmouf/cmcpat/README.md

 Xeon Tulsa | 150W / 435mm<sup>2</sup> | 134.94W / 411mm<sup>2</sup> | 146.33W / 432mm<sup>2</sup> |**75,6%** / **87,5%**
 Cortex A9 | 1.9W / 6.7mm<sup>2</sup> | 1.74W / 5.40mm<sup>2</sup> | 1.79W / 5.96mm<sup>2</sup> | **31,3%** / **43,1%**

+## Differences between my version of cMcPAT and official cMcPAT

+This version assumes that the gem5 version used is the latest (Nov.
+2019) available in the [official gem5 repository](https://gem5.googlesource.com/public/gem5).
+Compared to the main cMcPAT's source code, minor changes have been made, however the script that is used to construct proper mcpat input xml files using the results of the gem5 simulation has been updated.
+In addition to the simpleCPU models support as specified in the ARM_AtomicSimpleCPU_template.xml and x86_AtomicSimpleCPU_template.xml, a new template - inorder_arm.xml has been added.
+This template can be used with the minorCPU model for ARM ISA of gem5.

 ## Compiling and executing cMcPAT

 Please read the [README](mcpat/README) file included in the mcpat folder.

+If you experience any issues/errors when trying to compile mcpat, then installing g++-multilib and libc6-dev-i386 should resolve those issues.
+Assuming Ubuntu 19.10 where I was able to test it, type: sudo apt install libc6-dev-i386 sudo apt install gcc-7-multilib g++-7-multilib  (replace 7 with the version of gcc/g++ you are using)

 ## Using gem5 statistics and configuration files to make proper cMcPAT inputs